5d-mediated indirect exchange and effective spin Hamiltonians in Ce triangular-lattice delafossites

 Anisotropic intersite exchange interactions in frustrated rare-earth magnets are difficult to assess both theoretically and experimentally.
 Here, we propose an ab initio force-theorem framework combining the quasi-atomic Hubbard-I approach to 4$f$ correlations with a static mean-field treatment of the on-site intershell Coulomb interaction between rare-earth 4$f$ and 5$d$ states to simultaneously capture both 4$f$ superexchange and $5d$-mediated indirect exchange.
 Applying it to the triangular lattice Ce delafossites CsCeSe$_2$, KCeS$_2$, and RbCeO$_2$, we find that the indirect exchange dominates in the selenide, the superexchange in the oxide, while both mechanisms contribute almost equally in the sulfide.
 The magnetic exciation spectra of CsCeSe$_2$ and KCeS$_2$ evaluated from the calculated spin Hamiltonains are in good qualitative and quantitative agreement with experimental data.

-{\it Introduction.} Rare-earth magnetism stems from the partually filled rare-earth (RE) 4$f$ shells, where a strong spin-orbit coupling, weaker crystal-field (CF) effects and anisotropic intersite exchange interactions (IEI) intertwine to induce an enormous variety of magnetic phases.
-Those include a rich zoo of magnetic orders like, for example, incommensurate helical orders in heavy RE metals~\cite{Jensen1991}, ferromagnetic RE semiconductors~\cite{Mauger1986}, primary multipolar orders in the Ce hexaboride~\cite{Shiina1997,Cameron2016}, PrO$_2$~\cite{Santini2009,Khmelevskyi2024}, Pr "1-2-20" cage compounds~\cite{Onimaru2016}, as well as even more exotic quantum spin liquid (QSL) phases.
+{\it Introduction.} Rare-earth magnetism stems from the partually filled rare-earth (RE) 4$f$ shells, where a strong spin-orbit coupling, weaker crystal-field effects and anisotropic intersite exchange interactions (IEI) intertwine to induce an enormous variety of magnetic phases.
+Those include a rich zoo of magnetic orders like, for example, incommensurate helical orders in heavy RE metals~\cite{Jensen1991}, ferromagnetic RE semiconductors~\cite{Mauger1986}, primary multipolar orders in the Ce hexaboride~\cite{Shiina1997,Cameron2016}, PrO$_2$~\cite{Santini2009,Khmelevskyi2024}, Pr "1-2-20" cage compounds~\cite{Onimaru2016}, as well as even more exotic quantum spin liquid phases.
 The latter are suspected to occur in RE pyrochlores~\cite{Gingras2014,Sibille2017,Smith2025} and in RE triangular-lattice lattice systems like the delafossites $ARX_2$ (where $R$ is a 3+ rare-earth ion, $X$ is a ligand and $A$ is a non-magnetic cation)~\cite{Xie2024} or the heptatantalates $R$Ta$_7$O$_{19}$~\cite{Arh2022}.

 Apart from few possible exceptions like $\alpha$-Ce~\cite{Johansson1974}, direct hopping between 4$f$ shells is believed to be negligible.
 IEI thus arise due to indirect 4$f$ hopping through ligand states leading to superexchange, or due to indirect exchange involving the on-site Coulomb interaction between 4$f$ and 5$d$ states.
 Both mechanism are believed to contribute comparably in the Eu chalcogenides~\cite{Kasuya1970,Mauger1986}, where the Eu$^{2+}$ ion possesses no orbital moment, simplifying the analysis of kinetic exchange processes.
-A more general case of both spin and orbital RE moment being non-zero forming a Hund's rule ground state (GS) in accordance with the $LS$ coupling scheme is though far more common.
-In this case one may expect an essential IEI anisotropy as well as high-rank multipoles playing an important role in the case of a large CF GS degeneracy~\cite{Santini2009}.
+A more general case of both spin and orbital RE moment being non-zero and forming a Hund's rule ground state in accordance with the $LS$ coupling scheme is though far more common.
+In this case one may expect an essential IEI anisotropy as well as high-rank multipoles playing an important role in the case of a large crystal-field degeneracy of the ground state~\cite{Santini2009}.
 Few theoretical approaches are currently available to treat this general case~\cite{Pourovskii2016,Iwahara2022,Otsuki2024}, with their range of applicability not clearly understood ~\cite{hidden_order_review}.